How Much House Can I Afford Without Feeling Strapped Every Month?

 • Water Heater

 Depending on the age and condition of your home appliances, this monthly payment could offer peace of mind.
-In some cases you may be able to ask the seller of the home to cover the costs of the home warranty at closing for your first year or two of ownership.
+In some cases, you may be able to ask the seller of the home to cover the costs of the home warranty at closing for your first year or two of ownership.

 However, be sure to weigh the monthly cost of the warranty versus what you could do with that money if you saved it for repairs, and check into the company’s policies.
-Home warranty companies receive a lot of customer complaints over disagreements on what the warranty covered and the cost of repairs.
+Home warranty companies receive a lot of customer complaints over disagreements on what the warranty covers and the cost of repairs.

 Step 5: Get the best interest rate you can and pick your mortgage term

 Don’t start worrying about exact interest rates until you find a place you love, advises Davis.
-Then start speed dating mortgage lenders to get at least three different quotes.
+Then, start speed-dating mortgage lenders to get at least three different quotes.
 Each quote will likely include different closing costs as well.

 “Some will pad the interest rate to give you no closing costs,” said Davis.
 “Some people will pad the closing cost to give you a lower interest rate.”
-Not all quotes will look the same, so the more your shop around, the more likely you are to find a lender that fits your needs.
+Not all quotes will look the same, so the more you shop around, the more likely you are to find a lender that fits your needs.

-Don’t be afraid to source quotes from a variety of different sized lenders as well, says Watson who notes:
+Don’t be afraid to source quotes from a variety of different sized lenders as well, says Watson, who notes:

 “Sometimes the local bank in your area will have special discounts for first-time homebuyers or young families moving into certain neighborhoods.”